 Running and Back Pain

 Running gets a bad rap in many regards.
 Yes, running increases some stress on the structures of your spine.
 However, this does not imply that running is harmful to your back.
-In fact, some studies show running is associated with a reduced incidence of low back pain.
+Some studies show running is associated with a reduced incidence of low back pain.

 A 2020 review of back pain in runners showed very low prevalence and incidence compared to the general population.
 This suggests running may be protective against pain.
 Further research is needed to prove this claim.
 However, this study does show heavier runners, taller runners, and runners with poor flexibility are at greater risk for developing pain.